sojoudian/COMP3095_Fall2025/Week10/12-inventory-service.md

     }

     @Test
-    void isInStockTest() {
+    void shouldReturnTrueWhenSufficientStock() {
-        // Given: Inventory is seeded by DataLoader (sku_123456 has quantity=10) String skuCode = "sku_123456";
+        // Given: SKU001 has quantity=100 (seeded by Flyway V2 migration)
+        String skuCode = "SKU001";
-        Integer quantity = 2;
+        Integer quantity = 50;

-        // When: Check if 2 units are available
+        // When: Check if 50 units are available
-        // Then: Should return true
+        // Then: Should return true (100 >= 50)
         RestAssured.given()
                 .queryParam("skuCode", skuCode)
                 .queryParam("quantity", quantity)